plutext/OpenDoPE-NoXML-WordAddIn/README.md

 The non-interactive use case is actually simpler.
 You don't need questions, and you might not need defined data types.
-To address that use case, part of the user interface just needs to be hidden.
+To address that use case, part of the user interface could be hidden.
 A boolean flag in app.config could cater for this.
+But still, it works fine as is.

 Generating the web form(s) based on the docx authored via this AddIn is outside the scope of this project.
 Generating an instance document based on the authored docx plus runtime data, is handled out of the box by docx4j.

-Developed in Visual Studio 2010; you should be able to use that or a later version.
+Developed in Visual Studio 2015; you should be able to use that or a later version.

 Targets Word 2007 or later.